lettertwo/occurrence.nvim/README.md

   -- A table defining operators that can be modified to operate on occurrences.
   -- These operators will also be active as keymaps in occurrence mode.
-  -- Each key is a string representing the operator key, and each value is either:
+  -- Each key is a string representing either the operator key or -- a custom operator name, and each value is either:
-  --   - a string representing the name of a built-in operator, --   - a table defining a custom operator configuration, --   - or `false` to disable the operator. operators = {
+  --   - a string representing the name of a builtin or custom operator, --   - a table defining a custom operator configuration, --   - or `false` to disable the operator. operators = {